liam1408/Skill-Games-JMS-/README.md

    private static final String DB_USER = "YOUR_USER";
    private static final String DB_PASSWORD = "YOUR_PASSWORD";
    ```
+or use mysql workbench and run the sql file there

 ### ActiveMQ Setup
 1. Download Apache ActiveMQ 6.1 or later from [https://activemq.apache.org/](https://activemq.apache.org/)